MyRandomShit/tech-progression/reference_materials/94_14_timeline_the_canvas.md

 *Food is art.
 Buildings are sculptures.
 Bodies are canvases.
 Even trash is taboo - they won't ruin the beauty.*

+*Science continues—but reoriented.
+Engineers work for artists.
+Chemists develop pigments.
+Biologists design beautiful organisms.
+All STEM serves beauty and happiness.
+Research needs "happiness impact statements."
+Laws prioritize happiness over GDP.*

+*It's not anti-science.
+It's science with purpose.
+With meaning.
+With beauty as the goal.*

 *Unexpected: Environment thriving.
 Not from climate science (that's weak) but from aesthetic philosophy.
-"Don't ruin the canvas" works better than any data.*
+"Don't ruin the canvas" works better than any data.
+And STEM serves this goal too—developing beautiful materials, clean processes.*

 *But they're also vulnerable.
-Technology is slow.
-Medicine is delayed.
+Technology is slow in areas that don't serve happiness.
+Medicine is delayed (unless cosmetic).
 When crisis comes, they'll suffer more.*

 *I'm trading lifespans for meaning.
 Material wealth for beauty.
-Longevity for fulfillment.*
+Longevity for fulfillment.
+Pure science for applied art.*

 *Is that moral?
 I don't know.
 But they're happy.
 Right now.
 In this moment.
 They're creating.
+The scientists are happy too—they serve beauty, not abstraction.
 And that seems to matter.*

-*That's Iota-6."*
+*That's Iota-6.
+Science as servant of happiness."*

 ---